Heze-Sapience/AutoDock-Vina-Docking-Automation/README.md

 * Single-GPU Parallel
 * Multi-GPU Parallel

-It automatically generates configuration files with **space after `=`** for each receptor–ligand pair, logs output, and summarizes results in a CSV.
+It automatically generates configuration files with **space after `=`** for each receptorâ€“ligand pair, logs output, and summarizes results in a CSV.

 ---